-Once acceptance of the internship appointment is confirmed, the intern will be required to send a copy of the AND student membership card, driver's license, health insurance, automobile insurance, medical clearance, proof of immunization to measles, mumps, and rubella (MMR), tetanus, Hepatitis B, and varicella, as well as purified protein derivative (PPD) results for two consecutive years, proof of ServSafe® Manager Certification, and current American Heart Association provided Basic Life Saving (BLS) certification card.
+Once acceptance of the internship appointment is confirmed, the intern will be required to send a copy of the Academy of Nutrition and Dietetics student membership card, driver's license, health insurance, automobile insurance, medical clearance, proof of vaccination/immunization to measles, mumps, and rubella (MMR), tetanus, Hepatitis B, Covid 19, and varicella, as well as purified protein derivative (PPD) results for two consecutive years (note a blood test for immunity titers and/or Tuberculosis may be required depending on clinical site placement), proof of ServSafe® Manager Certification, and current American Heart Association provided Basic Life Saving (BLS) certification card.

 Interns will be sent pre-orientation assignments which must be completed prior to attending general orientation.
-The homework is assigned to provide an opportunity for self- assessment and introduction to code of ethics and standards of practice.
+The homework is assigned to provide an opportunity for self-assessment and introduction to code of ethics and standards of practice.